-The four-argument PARALLEL0 parallel division function creates a llel composition consisting of the modifiable wire or modifiable component with which it is associated, a copy of the modifiable wire or nodifiable component with which it is associated, two new modifiable vires (each with a writing head), and two new nodes.
-There are ally two topologically distinct outcomes of a parallel division.
-Since we is outcome of all circuit-constructing functions to be deterministic, there a members (called PARALLEL0 and PARALLEL1) in the PARALLEL of topology-modifying functions.
-The two functions operate differently ing on degree and numbering of the preexisting components in the ping circuit.
+The four-argument PARALLELO parallel division function creates a parallel composition consisting of the modifiable wire or modifiable component with which it is associated, a copy of the modifiable wire or modifiable component with which it is associated, two new modifiable wires (each with a writing head), and two new nodes.
+There are potentially two topologically distinct outcomes of a parallel division.
+Since we want the outcome of all circuitconstructing functions to be deterministic, there are two members (called PARALLELO and PARALLEL1) in the PARALLEL family of topology-modifying functions.
+The two functions operate differently depending on degree and numbering of the preexisting components in the developing circuit.
 The use of the two functions breaks the symmetry between the potentially distinct outcomes.